mayveiscous/mayveiscous/README.md

 ## Who am I

 I'm 17 and have been programming since my 12th birthday!
-I started with Roblox game development (and still occasionally go back to it), but quickly became interested in, pyhsics simulations, systems programming, and AI.
+I started with Roblox game development (and still occasionally go back to it), but quickly became interested in pyhsics simulations, systems programming, and AI\ML.

 ### Currently Focused On